esranurtrkmn/SpringFrameworkDemo/README.md

-# HRMS SYSTEM DEMO WITH SPRING FRAMEWORK.
+# HRMS DEMO WITH SPRING FRAMEWORK.
  This Demo lists the job adverts in database table using PostgreSQL